Amsterdam/Netherlands3D/CONTRIBUTING.md

 You can create an EventContainer by choosing a specific payload type.

-Depending on the types the ScriptableObject contains a UnityEvent<type> as 'started'.
+Depending on the types the ScriptableObject contains a  'started' UnityEvent<type> that contains a payload of the type, and a received and cancelled UnityEvent (without payload) that you can invoke or subscribe to using the corresponding methods.

 This example uses a BoolEvent container and shows how to add a listener, and invoke it.